DNM1008/Dots/README.md

 *If you use another language like me*: install ibus.

-These are not necessary, but can be really convenient: tumbler, webp-pixbuf, poppler-glib, ffmpegthumbnailer, frreytpe2, libgsf, raw-thumbnailer, totem, evince, gnome-epub-thumbnailer, mcomix, folder preview, f3d.
+These are not necessary, but can be really convenient: tumbler, webp-pixbuf-loader, poppler-glib, ffmpegthumbnailer, freetype2, libgsf, raw-thumbnailer, totem, evince, gnome-epub-thumbnailer, mcomix, folder preview, f3d.

 For other programs that I might have forgotten, consult the `packages.txt` file